ipfabric/docs/docs/IP_Fabric_GUI/diagrams/how_to_use_path-lookup.md

 ![Path lookup drop](pathlookup/pathlookup_drop.png)

-If **Drop** is selected the path lookup will stop when a security rule denies traffic.
+If **Drop** is selected, the path lookup will stop when a security rule denies traffic.

 ![Path lookup continue](pathlookup/pathlookup_continue.png)

-If **Continue** is selected the path lookup continues and does not apply the policy's deny; in the detail pane it is labeled as `(not applied)`.
+If **Continue** is selected, the path lookup continues and does not apply the policy's deny; in the detail pane it is labeled as `(not applied)`.

 ## Multicast Tree Lookup

-You want to understand how a certain multicast flow is used, you can use the Multicast Tree Lookup.
+If you want to understand how a certain multicast flow is used, you can use the Multicast Tree Lookup.
 For that, just select the correct option and enter the relevant details